 Exceptions to the Rule

 Finally, although Rule 408 expressly identifies exceptions to its protections, these present a third potential trap that is often glossed over.
 As set forth above, Rule 408 provides that settlement communications are inadmissible to "prove or disprove the validity or amount of a disputed claim or to impeach by a prior inconsistent statement…."
 But, settlement communications may be admissible for "another purpose, such as proving a witness's bias or prejudice, negating a contention of undue delay, or providing an effort to obstruct a criminal investigation or prosecution."

 One particularly powerful purpose for admitting settlement communications is to show a party's intent.
 As described above, parties are typically their most candid during settlement communications and are likely to make statements indicative of their true intent.
+After all that is the public policy behind protecting such communications in the first place.
 For example, in a recent case, the plaintiff's representative acknowledged during settlement negotiations that the plaintiff's goal was to shut down the defendant's business.
 Subsequently, the defendant filed an abuse of process claim essentially alleging that the plaintiff had brought its lawsuit for the improper purpose of shutting down the defendant's business.
 The court found that the statements by the plaintiff's representative during settlement negotiations were admissible as to the plaintiff's intent.

-Once again, the lesson here is that your company should keep up its guard—even if it believes it's engaged in settlement negotiations.
+Once again, the lesson here is that your company should keep its guard up—even if it believes it's engaged in settlement negotiations.
 And the exceptions to Rule 408 make clear that even statements of bluster and/or perceived strength made during settlement communications could come back to bite your company under certain circumstances.